angarsky/diveintopython/learn/classes.md

 In the above example, `SavingsAccount` is a subclass of `BankAccount` and overrides the `withdraw` method to enforce a minimum balance of 500.
 The `super()` method is used to call the parent class method.

-## Exploring the power of inheritance in Python classes: adding functionality to your classes
+## Exploring the power of inheritance in Python classes

 In Python, classes are used to create objects that have their own abstraction, encapsulation, inheritance, and polymorphism.
 Classes can inherit from other classes to create new classes with extended functionalities.
 This is called class inheritance.